 “Information held on a blockchain exists as a shared — and continually reconciled — database.
 This is a way of using the network that has obvious benefits.
 The blockchain database isn’t stored in any single location, meaning the records it keeps are truly public and easily verifiable.
 No centralized version of this information exists for a hacker to corrupt.
 Hosted by millions of computers simultaneously, its data is accessible to anyone on the internet.”

 However, what many didn’t know until recently and until they started investing themselves, Bitcoin isn’t the only cryptocurrency on the market.
-There are also Litecoin, Bitcoin Cash and Ethereum as options for purchase.
+There are also Litecoin, Bitcoin Cash and Ethereum as options for purchase among many other cryptos.
 The cost of the Bitcoin right now rises high above the rest, but this raises an aspect of speculation whether some of these up-and-coming cryptocurrencies may be a better investment for the future.

-Will it bottom out, will there be a booble?
+Will it bottom out?
+Or will it continue to rise exponentially and annually, despite fluctuations?
 This question is often raised by the media and analysts.
-Some predict due to the recent volatility and even prices lowering at the end of December by quite a bit when compared to all of last year, that the Bitcoin will just continue to stumble.
+Some predict due to the recent volatility and even prices lowering at the end of December by quite a bit when compared to previous months, the Bitcoin will just continue to stumble.
 However, the last week or so proved otherwise as it is rising at a slow albeit steady pace.
 The same for most of the competing options, especially Ethereum, which has been picking up pace this past week with price spikes.

 The amazing thing about cryptocurrency and the thing that makes such currency stand out from other liquid assets is that it is not government regulated nor is it backed by a standard such as gold.
 It is mined through complicated algorithms where there is a finite supply of digital coins possible.
 This has caused controversy and speculation on how real or liquid such currency is and what are its long-term prospects.
 This is especially true as government or other regulations come into play.